jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 }
 ```

-You can see my [latest implementation](https://github.com/andymagill/dev.magill.next/blob/master/utils/feed.js) of this in the project repo.
+_Easy peasy lemon squeezy_, as the kids like to say.
+You can see my [latest implementation](https://github.com/andymagill/dev.magill.next/blob/master/app/feed/%5Btype%5D/route.tsx) of this includes a [dynamic route segment](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) to serve different versions of the post feed.

 4. **Build for Production**: Finally, lets run the build process to kick out my jams :